-On December 29, 2005, the University received \$15,847,241.65 representing the last advance of the \$81,900,000 of funds to the University under the Tax-Exempt Governmental Lease Purchase Agreement for the Heating Plant Upgrade Cogeneration facility.
+On December 29, 2005, the University received \$15,847,241.65 representing the last advance of the \$81,900,000 of funds to the University under the Heating Plant Upgrade GLPA.
 These funds, and the related investment income, are for uses related to the Cogeneration financing and were deposited in a dedicated STIF account.
 During December 2006, part of the remaining proceeds, representing the initial December 18, 2003 financing, was yield restricted by investing it in a dedicated Tax-Exempt Proceeds Fund.
-All the Tax-Exempt Governmental Lease Purchase Agreement proceeds have been spent.
+All the Heating Plant Upgrade GLPA proceeds have been spent.